-The health, safety, wellbeing, privacy and reputation of any other Councillor or Council staff member must not be compromised by any offensive, derogatory, humiliating, intimidating or undermining comment which identifies them by name or inference in any media or social media interaction.
+The health, safety, wellbeing, privacy and reputation of any other Councillor or Council staff member must not be compromised by any offensive, derogatory, humiliating, intimidating or undermining comment which identifies them by name or inference in any media interaction.

 Councillors should not infer the reasons for another Councillor's viewpoint in relation to their voting on decisions.